 The easiest and safest way to remove a tick is to use special removal tools.
 These can be pointed tweezers, a special removal card, or a tick twister hook.
 The choice of tool is secondary, but make sure you get the parasite out as soon as possible.

 Grasp the tick with the tweezers as close as possible to the skin and pull it out vertically with a controlled, careful movement.
-Hold the tool steady and pull evenly in one direction, avoiding wiggling back and forth so that the little arachnid does not come apart.
+Hold the tool steady and pull evenly in one direction, avoid wiggling back and forth so that the little arachnid does not come apart.
 Avoid squeezing its body to reduce the risk of transferring more pathogens.

 A slightly different technique is used when removing a tick from a person with a card.
 Here you do not have to actively pull, but remove the parasite in a sliding motion.
 Simply place the card with the notch as close to the skin as possible, underneath the tick’s mouthparts, and push carefully until the parasite comes out.